Translate

 Olivia Salter

-The alarm is already screaming when Tasha opens her eyes.
+The alarm was already screaming when Tasha opened her eyes.

-Not a gentle wake-up.
-Not confusion.
-Her body knows before her mind catches up—something is wrong in a way that can’t be undone.
+It wasn't a gentle ascent into consciousness, nor the slow dawn of confusion.
+Her body knew before her mind could name the terror—something was wrong in a way that could never be undone.

-Smoke presses low across the ceiling, thick and gray, swallowing the room inch by inch.
+Smoke pressed low across the ceiling, a thick, slate-gray blanket swallowing the bedroom inch by inch.

 “Jay?”